Understanding Essential Auto Insurance Terms for New Drivers

 What is the difference between full coverage and liability insurance?

 Full coverage includes liability, comprehensive, and collision.
-Liability only pays for damage and injuries you cause to others.
+In contrast, liability only pays for damage and injuries you cause to others.
+Understanding this distinction is vital when selecting your policy.

 How can I find discounts on my policy?